erykjj/jwlmanager/README.md

 This is a Python3 script implementing the Qt5 framework.

-If you have Python3 installed, execute to run:
+If you have Python3 installed, execute to run (from inside JWLManager folder):

 ```
 $ python3 JWLManager.py